oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

     > **Tip:** You can find your Username in the **View Login Info - Reservation Information** panel.

-4. On the Deployments page, a pre-created **Replication** deployment appears in Deployments list for this lab.
+4. On the Deployments page, a precreated **Replication** deployment appears in Deployments list for this lab.
 Click **Create deployment**.

     ![Deployments page](./images/01-04-create-deployment.png " ")